eventzimmer/schema/README.md

 # Architecture

-`eventzimmer` consists of multiple parts that play together that are breafly covered in this section:
+`eventzimmer` consists of multiple parts that play together that are briefly covered in this section:

 - an [API server](https://docs.eventzimmer.de) which stores events
 - an aggregation tool which uses predefined sources to discover new events